-A forest is much more than just a collection of green-brown shapes that reach into the sky and provide us with shade in summer, but rather an ingenious miracle of nature that, through its complexity, provides living space, serves as a water reservoir and, last but not least, produces the oxygen that is essential for us to live.
+A forest is much more than just a collection of green-brown shapes that tower into the sky and provide us with shade in summer.
+It is an ingenious miracle of nature that creates living space through its complexity, serves as a water reservoir and, last but not least, produces the oxygen we need to survive.

 The great forests and why they are so worth protecting

 There is hardly anyone who remains untouched by the magic of a forest.
 Especially if it is a largely natural forest and not a forest or commercial forest.
-In conurbations, it is easy to lose touch with nature, and indeed the great forests of this world are under constant siege - for timber extraction, to expand human settlement space, to exploit mineral resources.
-Yet large parts of our green planet are still covered by forests, and we should look to keep it that way.
+In urban areas, it is easy to lose touch with nature, and indeed the world's great forests are constantly under siege - for timber extraction, to expand human settlements, to exploit natural resources.
+Nevertheless, large parts of our green planet are still covered by forests, and we should make sure that it stays that way.

 The great forests of the earth

 One of the largest forests in the world is the vast coniferous forest that stretches from northern Norway to Siberia and Alaska.
 The so-called Euro-Asian boreal forest stretches almost unbroken across three continents and invites you to take the longest forest walk in the world!
-Equally extensive, but highly endangered, is the South American rainforest on the Amazon.
-Huge areas are constantly being deforested, although researchers admit that numerous animal and plant species here are either not yet known or have not yet been adequately researched.
-The Amazon forests in particular could hide natural remedies for numerous diseases that we don't even know about yet.
+The South American rainforest in the Amazon is just as extensive, but highly endangered.
+Huge areas are constantly being cut down, although researchers admit that numerous animal and plant species are either not yet known or have not yet been sufficiently researched.
+The forests of the Amazon in particular could conceal natural remedies for numerous diseases that we do not yet know about.

-Another fascinating vast rainforest is in - Canada!
-The National Park of British Columbia on the west coast of Canada protects the only subtropical rainforest in the world, where it gets quite wet but rarely hot.
-If you want to see giant trees, you can do so in California's Sequoia National Park, where sequoias over a hundred metres high are strictly protected.
-And even in the middle of Europe there are large, natural forests such as the Bialowiecza primeval forest.
-On the border between Poland and Belarus lies one of the largest forests in Europe with an ancient stand of oaks.
-Even today, the Bialowiecza Forest is home to European bison or wisents and is well worth a visit.
+Another fascinating extensive rainforest is located in - Canada!
+The British Columbia National Park on the west coast of Canada protects the only subtropical rainforest in the world where it gets quite wet but rarely hot.
+If you want to see giant trees, you can do so in California's Sequoia National Park, where the sequoia trees, which are over a hundred meters tall, are strictly protected.
+And there are also large, natural forests in the middle of Europe, such as the Bialowiecza primeval forest.
+On the border between Poland and Belarus lies one of the largest forests in Europe with an ancient oak stand.
+The Bialowiecza Forest is still home to European bison and is well worth a visit.

 The forest: use - protection - recreation

-For humans, animals and the environment, forests are multifunctional treasures.
-They fulfil essential functions in the three areas of use, protection and recreation.
-And these are by no means all related to humans and their needs.
-The benefits of the forest go far beyond industrial timber extraction or mushroom picking during a walk in the forest.
-In the broadest sense, it also includes the use of the forest, for example, for obtaining seeds for tree propagation, as well as the use of game stocks for high-quality meat, which can be obtained through hunting.
+Forests are multifunctional treasures for humans, animals and the environment.
+This is because they fulfill essential functions in the three areas of use, protection and recreation.
+And not all of these relate to people and their needs.
+The benefits of the forest go far beyond industrial timber extraction or picking mushrooms on a walk in the woods.
+In the broadest sense, it also includes the benefits of the forest, for example for obtaining seeds for tree propagation, as well as the use of game stocks for high-quality meat, which can be obtained through hunting.

 The protective function of forests is indeed amazing - forests filter and conserve water and thus contribute to the preservation of clean groundwater.
-In addition, trees produce oxygen through the process of photosynthesis.
+Trees also produce oxygen through the process of photosynthesis.
 Forests are therefore the "green lungs" of our planet.
-And they also do an enormous amount to protect species, as they provide a habitat for 80% of the earth's fauna and flora.
+And they also do an enormous amount to protect species, as they provide a habitat for 80% of the world's flora and fauna.

-And there's not much to say about the recreational function - who doesn't feel refreshed and invigorated after a walk in the forest?
+And there's not much to say about the recreational function - who doesn't feel refreshed and revitalized after a walk in the woods?

-In the German forest alone, there are about 90 different species of trees and shrubs.
-However, half of the forest's appearance is dominated by conifers, especially pines and spruces.
-Beech is also well represented with 16%, while "German" oak accounts for only 9%.
-In addition to trees and shrubs, the forest provides a habitat for over a thousand other plants and is the home of thousands of animal species.
-The benefits of forests are now undisputed, and accordingly almost half of Germany's forest areas are classified as landscape conservation areas, and over a third are even nature parks.
+There are around 90 different species of trees and shrubs in the German forest alone.
+However, half of the forest's appearance is characterized by conifers, especially pines and spruces.
+Beech is also well represented with 16%, while the "German" oak accounts for only 9%.
+In addition to trees and shrubs, the forest provides a habitat for over a thousand other plants and is home to thousands of animal species.
+The benefits of forests are now undisputed and, accordingly, almost half of the forest areas in Germany are classified as protected landscape areas, and over a third are even nature parks.
 There are particularly strict protection requirements in dedicated nature reserves or biosphere reserves.

-Forests in which more than 100 million m³ of wood grow each year in Germany alone are used to produce timber.
-Not all of this is used immediately, i.e. felled, because increasingly sustainable forestry is subject to the PEFC and FSC seals and ensures the care and preservation of the forest stands.
+Forests are used for timber production, in which more than 100 million cubic meters of wood grow every year in Germany alone.
+Not all of this is used immediately, i.e. felled, because increasingly sustainable forestry is subject to the PEFC and FSC seals and ensures that the forest stands are maintained and preserved.

 At NIKIN , we want our forests to be preserved.
-That's why we plant one Tree for every product sold - at over 10 locations worldwide.
-Of course, we do not plant the same species everywhere, but locally suitable trees selected by experts.
+That's why we plant a Tree for every product sold - at over 10 locations worldwide.
+Of course, we don't plant the same species everywhere, but locally suitable trees selected by experts.

 1 comment